Code-Institute-Submissions/neo-data-milestone-project/README.md

 ##  Testing

 The following tests were defined and undertaken for each of the sections of the code identified.
-Each test is assigned a Test I.D., a description of the test undertaken is given and the test result (i.e. whether it passed or failed is stated).
+Each test is assigned a Test I.D., a description of the test undertaken is given and the test result (i.e. whether it passed or failed) is stated.

 ### Search Date Input